Md-Azad/library-managment-api/README.md

 ### Features to be implemented:

-    -**User account creation**: In future there will be system for creating account.
+    - **User account creation**: In future there will be system for creating account.
-    -**Role-based access**: There will be role-based access where the access will be limited according the their role.
+    - **Role-based access**: There will be role-based access where the access will be limited according the their role.
-    -**Payment System**: There will be a donation system since this will be totally free for the book readers to borrow books.
+    - **Payment System**: There will be a donation system since this will be totally free for the book readers to borrow books.
-    -**Personal info**: Under personal account user will be able to check their borrowed books,due date, and donation details.
+    - **Personal info**: Under personal account user will be able to check their borrowed books,due date, and donation details.
-    -**Notification**: User will get notification about the returing date before the due date.
+    - **Notification**: User will get notification about the returing date before the due date.
-    -**Security**: JWT will be used for securing the apis.
+    - **Security**: JWT will be used for securing the apis.

 ---